 Adjusted total risk exposure amount (as defined in Article 92 (3) CRR - RWAs), in accordance with applicable law as at 31 December 2022 (CRR II) and applying the partial regulation for the "output floor" in connection with commercial property lending and equity exposures, based on the European Commission's proposal dated 27 October 2021 for implementation of Basel IV.
-The adjusted risk-weighted exposure amount for commercial property lending and equity exposures is determined using the higher of (i) total RWAs calculated in accordance with CRR II currently in force, and (ii) the figure calculated in accordance with the revised CRSA (pursuant to CRR III), applying the transitional provisions for 2025 (50% output floor).
-This forms the basis for the development of Basel III ratios during the 2022 financial year, as shown; said 'higher-of' comparison was not carried out in this respect as at 31 December 2021."
+The adjusted risk-weighted exposure amount for commercial property lending and equity exposures is determined using the higher of (i) total RWAs calculated in accordance with CRR II currently in force, and (ii) the figure calculated in accordance with the revised CRSA (pursuant to CRR III), applying the transitional provisions for 2025 (50% output floor)."

-f) Under the heading "Financial Information concerning Aareal Bank Group's Assets and Liabilities, Financial Liabilities, Financial Position and Profits and Losses" on page 387 of the Prospectus, the last three paragraphs shall be deleted in their entirety and replaced by the following:
+c) Under the heading "Financial Information concerning Aareal Bank Group's Assets and Liabilities, Financial Liabilities, Financial Position and Profits and Losses" on page 387 of the Prospectus, the last three paragraphs shall be deleted in their entirety and replaced by the following: